VedantGhodke/VEDANTGHODKE/README.md

   </a>

 <br><br>
-- I currently am a student pursuing B.Tech in Electronics and Telecommunications Engineering from Vishwakarma Institute Of Technology, Pune
+- I currently am a student pursuing B.Tech in Electronics and Telecommunications Engineering from Vishwakarma Institute Of Technology, Pune.
 - I am an Artificial Intelligence, Machine Learning and Deep Learning enthusiast and an ardent developer of these technologies.
 - Please feel free to reach out to me via email for any exciting technological discussions, together we can make open source coding stronger!
 <br>